 Boundary Layer can be ordered directly from Oregon State University Press.
 Canadians can order it through OSU Press's arrangement with the University of British Columbia Press.
 The book is also available at the usual online bookstores: Amazon.ca and Chapters/Indigo in Canada, Amazon.com and Barnes and Noble in the US.

 In the local Victoria area, check the shelves at Munro's Bookstore, 1108 Government Street, has copies on order.
 It should be in the environment section at the far right rear of the store when it comes in.
 The University of Victoria bookstore has copies in stock.

 Kem Luther, a naturalist and writer, moved from a home on Ontario’s Grand River to the southern tip of Vancouver Island in 2004.
 He grew up in the Nebraska Sandhills; studied at Loyola (Chicago), Cornell, the University of Chicago, York University and the University of Toronto; and taught at Eastern Mennonite University, Sheridan College, York University, and the University of Toronto.
-He is the author of Cottonwood Roots and The Next Generation Gap.
+More information on Kem and his books at his website, kemluther.com.